learn-co-curriculum/dsc-managing-time-series-data-lab/README.md

 * `length=2284` shows the total number of entries in our timeseries data.
 * `freq='W-SAT'` tells us that we have 2,284 weekly (W) date stamps starting on Saturdays (SAT).

+## Resampling

-Depending on the nature of analytical question, the resolution of timestamps can also be changed to hourly, daily, weekly, monthly, yearly etc. For our dataset, we can perform the analysis on monthly CO2 consumption values.
-This can be obtained by using the [`resample()` function](http://pandas.pydata.org/pandas-docs/stable/timeseries.html).
-Let's perform following data manipulations on our time series:
+Remember that depepending on the nature of analytical question, the resolution of timestamps can also be changed to other frequencies.
+For this data set we can resample to monthly CO2 consumption values.
+This can be obtained by using the `resample() function`.
+Let's

 * Group the time-series into buckets representing 1 month using `resample()` function.
 * Apply a `mean()`function on each group (i.e. get monthly average).